adamrossnelson/sql-dvdstore/1050-BETWEEN-IN.md

 - `BETWEEN` to find films with rental rates from $0.99 to $2.99 (inclusive)

 The results are ordered first by rental rate (cheapest first), then by rental duration.

+A plausible business related use case for this query would be identifying budget-friendly films that are available for medium-length rental periods—perfect for customers planning a weekend movie binge.
+And think about it—do you ever search for the best deal that gives you more time with your rental?
+Do you know customers who might?
+This query could support a marketing campaign that highlights "Best Value Rentals" by combining price and duration.
+On your own, consider how this type of query might also help with pricing strategy or curating a special value section in your catalog.